capripot/markdown_videos/README.md

 ### Options

 You can add optional parameters to `render`:
-- `:wrapper` wraps the HTML embed markup with the given string, `%s` must be present
+- `:wrapper` wraps the HTML embed element with the given string, `%s` must be present
-- `:class_name` add a class attribute to HTML embed markup
+- `:class_name` add a class attribute to HTML embed element

 Example:
 ```ruby